 And while you are out walking around or riding that bike you can find farmer’s markets filled with fresh healthy produce with cheaper prices than you would find at a truck stop, a grocer, or even Wal-Mart.
 Trust me, it’s fresher too!
 Keep a little cooler in your truck if you don’t have a small fridge.
 That makes it easier to buy those fresh fruits and veggies to eat healthier.
 You’ll feel better, save money, and have more energy.

 When out on those little hikes and rides you may discover entertaining art fairs, musical events, nature at its finest, and a bit of peace and quiet that is impossible to get at a crowded truck stop.
 Of course, always be aware of your surroundings and be mindful of personal safety.
 But by getting out and moving you are improving more than just your physical health.
-Mental health, spiritual health, financial health, enternainment, human interaction, combating bordom, fresh air, and sunlight for much needed vitamin D are all things needed for overall health maintenance.
+Mental health, spiritual health, financial health, entertainment, human interaction, combating boredom, fresh air, and sunlight for much-needed vitamin D are all things needed for overall health maintenance.
 Be good to yourself, your whole self!

 Taavi told me every time he takes his Brompton to go grocery shopping that cute bike turns heads.
 “The look on people’s faces is priceless.”